hkamran80/music-analyzer/README.md

 The analyzer will generate three files per Last.fm user, and one for all users.
 The universal file is a track cache (expires after a month), used to cache track data from Last.fm, MusicBrainz, and Spotify.
 The per-user files are a user cache (stores recent tracks for a week, then clears the cache), a CSV file will the user's tracks (if the `HISTORY_OUTPUT` environment variable is set), and a JSON file with the message contents (if a message is being sent, such as through the Discord bot).

 ## Discord Bot
 The Discord bot is a work-in-progress frontend client for the analyzer.
-It uses Node.js and [Discord.js](https://discordjs.guide/).
-The built-in `child_process` library is used to call the analyzer.
-It's been tested on a Mac, but I've been unable to get it to work on a Raspberry Pi.
+It uses Node.js and [Discord.js](https://discordjs.guide), with Node's built-in `child_process` library being used to call the analyzer.
+It has been tested on macOS and Raspbian.

 The Discord bot also requires a few of its own environment variables, which you set in the `.env` file (rename the `.env.sample` file to `.env` and fill in the values).